Labor Laws to Protect Healthcare Workers

-More than 10 states have enacted safe patient handling laws in an effort to protect healthcare workers from sustaining potentially debilitating injuries on the job.
+More than 10 states have enacted safe patient handling laws to protect healthcare workers from sustaining potentially debilitating injuries on the job.
 But, despite numerous attempts, there is not yet a federal safe patient handling law.
-Associations that promote the health and safety of physical therapists, radiologists, sonographers, nurses and others are expected to continue the fight.
+Associations that promote the health and safety of physical therapists, radiologists, sonographers, nurses, and others are expected to continue the fight.

 Full-time employment classification changes

-The Forty Hours is Full Time Act of 2015, or SR 30, is sitting in the U.S. Senate’s Finance committee, having passed the U.S. House of Representatives earlier this year.
+The Forty Hours is Full-Time Act of 2015, or SR 30, sits in the U.S. Senate’s Finance committee, having passed the U.S. House of Representatives earlier this year.
 This bill would change the IRS’s definition of a full-time employee from 30 to 40 hours per week.
 The Save American Workers Act of 2015, or HR 30, was a similar piece of legislation proposed this year that would also change the definition of a full-time employee from someone who works 30 hours per week to 40 hours per week.

 Looking for a new workplace to call home?
 The recruiters at Med Travelers can help you find the right travel assignment at the right facility and location for your needs.
 Start your application today!